zdavatz/ydim-html/readme.md

 ywesee Distributed Invoice Manager HTML Interface, Ruby

 This is an application.
-Therefore it is no longer distributed as a gem
+Therefore it is not distributed as a gem, instead it has  Gemfile which specifies all dependencies.

 ## INSTALL: